CS126SP20/Cinder-Othello/PROPOSAL.md

 is, since sometimes it is difficult to tell what a valid move is.
 This is going to be a challenging step in the project.

-Some stretch goals would be to have reset functionality, high-level graphics, and lastly an AI to play against the user, although these would only be if I finish early.
+Some stretch goals would be to have reset functionality, users seeing the effects of their moves when they hover over a move, high-level graphics, and lastly an AI to play against the user, although these would only be if I finish early.
 For reset functionality, I would reset the game and allow players to play again.
+For hovering over functionality, I would need to figure out how to get the mouse's position at any given time in Cinder.
 I could also try to improve my UI design if I get time, such as a start menu that gives the game a more appealing look.
 The AI would be a smart player that would attempt to use optimal Othello strategy to beat the user.